arijitdasgupta/node_chat/README.md

 node chatServer.js
 ```

-Then you can enjoy chatting.
+Start chatting!
 Simply give the URL as  to your friends and they can join in.
 The URL should be in this format,
 `http://your_ip_address:8080`.
 In your browser you can put `http://localhost:8080` to connect to the chat.

 How to change the default port